docmarionum1/Recruitment-Interactive/README.md

     git merge dev-keith
     git push

+Don't forget to return to your dev branch to continue work:

+    git checkout dev-keith

 Once the changes have been merged to master and pushed to GitHub, they will be automatically published on the server at https://recruit.mapmob.com/ .